Matheus-Marinho/Matheus-Marinho/README.md

 - 👀 I’m interested in learning and improving techniques for development in Python and Mobile.
 - 🌱 I’m currently learning Python and Dart / Flutter.
 - 💞️ I’m looking to collaborate on mobile development projects.
-- 📫 How to reach me ...
+- 📫 How to reach me: matheusmarinho_mm@hotmail.com

 <!---
 Matheus-Marinho/Matheus-Marinho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.